How to export macros in Zendesk for better workflow management

 4. Convert JSON to CSV: Turning this JSON data into something easier to work with, like a spreadsheet file (CSV), often means you need a little script or program (maybe something written in Python, which is a common choice) to read the JSON and convert it.
 The API also lets you add options, like saying how many macros you want to get back in each request (per_page), which is handy if you have hundreds or thousands of them.

 Since using the API directly requires a bit of technical know-how, other developers have created applications specifically to make the macro export process much simpler.
-These apps handle all the tricky API communication for you and give you a much friendlier experience.
+These apps handle all the tricky API communication for you and give you a much friendlier experience within the Zendesk ecosystem.

 Here are the general steps for using a third-party app: